 Regardless of the size of your company, you probably rely on data to fuel the decision-making process.
 However, dealing with as much digital information as the modern business world currently provides can get rather difficult.

-That’s why, in today’s post, we’ll discuss what you should consider when creating a good enterprise management strategy and how to do it.
+Given the importance of enterprise data management (EDM), in today’s post, we’ll discuss what you should consider when creating a truly competitive strategy and how to do it.
 For some, it’ll be a good refresher or a way to check if their approach is on track; for others, it will serve as a guideline to rely on when starting their own process.
 So, let’s get into it.

 Types of Enterprise Data